TabithaDoicin/EquilibriumThermometryMQRM/README.md

 - Several workflows rely on randomness (`numpy.random`, Python `random`).
 If you need deterministic results, set seeds at the start of your script/notebook.
 - Parallel generation uses `ProcessPoolExecutor`, so each worker has its own RNG state unless you explicitly manage seeding.

-## What was changed for readability

-Changes were intentionally minimal:
-- `QFIHeatmapGenerator/HeatmapGenerator.py`: import cleanup, small docstrings, and moved informational prints into `main()` to avoid side effects on import.
-- No algorithmic changes were made.

 ## Citation / license

-If this code accompanies a paper, add your preferred citation format (BibTeX) here and include a LICENSE file before public release.